itsiggyboy/DwarvenSurveyor/README.md

 6) With both files generated, either take note of their full directory, or move them to a directory that's easier to remember.
 7) Open Dwarven Surveyor, and type the directories for both the regular and the plus xml files on their respective fields.
-8) Directories should be complete, including the drive and the extension of the .xml file, like so:
+8) Directories should be complete, including the drive and the extension of the .xml file, like so: a.C:\MyFolder\legends.xm
-9) C:\MyFolder\legends.xm
-10) If the directory is valid, the Generate button will be enabled and you can click it to generate your map.
+    If the directory is valid, the Generate button will be enabled and you can click it to generate your map.